-The radio button for the ITS is labeled field (see Using the Schema Editor or d with whatever to a page 404). text is specified in the Schema Edit or for the "Label"
+The radio button for the ITS is labeled with whatever text is specified in the Schema Editor for the "Label" field (see Using the Schema Editor on page 409).

 B. Support and Troubleshooting

 Customer Care Notes

 To assist in a speedy resolution of problems with AccuRev usage or performance, Customer Care personnel may ask you to provide data that you may not be accustomed to gathering on a day-to-day basis.
 The most frequently requested items are listed below, with instructions on how to gather the data.
 When you submit your initial Support Incident, please include the data items that you know (or suspect) are related to your specific issue.